AdobeDocs/campaign-classic.en/help/delivery/using/defining-interactive-content.md

 >
 >Currently only Gmail, Outlook and Mail.ru support testing the AMP format.

-For Gmail and Outlook, you must first add the sender address(es) you are using to the allow list to deliver from Adobe Campaign for the Gmail and Outlook accounts you are targeting.
+For Gmail and Outlook, you must first add the sender address(es) you are using to the allowlist to deliver from Adobe Campaign for the Gmail and Outlook accounts you are targeting.

 To do this:
 1. Make sure the option enabling dynamic email is checked for the relevant email provider(s).